Op-Ed

 This bill is pro-work, pro-farmer and pro-America.

 On Independence Day, as Americans were celebrating our nation’s 249th birthday with fireworks, barbecues, and road trips, President Donald Trump liberated hardworking taxpayers from government bloat and high taxes by signing into law The One, Big, Beautiful Bill.
+This historic law prevented what would have been the largest tax hike in American history and instead delivered the largest tax cut ever for families, farmers, workers, seniors, and small businesses.

 The Tax Cuts and Jobs Act (TCJA) of 2017 delivered historic tax relief for families, farmers, workers, and businesses.
 Championed by President Donald Trump and Republicans in Congress, the TCJA slashed taxes for the working class, boosted our GDP, and encouraged business investment.
+Now, nearly a decade later, President Trump and Republicans have expanded upon that success and delivered the largest tax cut for Americans in history.

 President Trump’s “One, Big, Beautiful Bill” is a historic investment in the American people.
 After an onslaught of failed economic policies from the Biden administration, taxpayers had enough.
 As I travel across Iowa’s 4th Congressional District, I heard from farmers, families, business owners, and community leaders about how tight budgets were becoming.